helaili/jekyll-action/README.md

 ```

 ### bundler_version
 When set override the default bundler version provided.
+If not given will attempt to resolve bundler version from `Gemfile.lock` if one exists.

 ## Use case: multi version publishing